-There have been lots of brilliantly written and presented Science shows for kids, Magic Schoolbus and Bill Nye the Science Guy being particularly famous among my generation.
-For what it's worth though, I think the greatest kids’ Science show was Scooby Doo.
+There have been lots of brilliantly written and well presented Science shows for kids, Magic Schoolbus and Bill Nye the Science Guy being particularly loved among my generation.
+For what it's worth though, I think the greatest kids Science show was Scooby Doo.

 Skepticism, reasoned argument, falsifiable claims, emphasis on evidence, checking and validating theories, following the evidence trail whether you like it or not, acknowledging human mistakes, understanding occam’s razor, confessing ignorance, ignoring opinion and so on.

-The two versions of the TV show Cosmos are, in this writer’s humble opinion, the greatest Science shows ever produced, because they managed to mix the stories of how discoveries were made, with the fascinating facts themselves.
-But they aren’t really shows for young kids.
-The grand delivery of Carl Sagan and the enthusiastic clarity of Niel deGrasse Tyson are inspirations to me as a Science teacher, but they tend to leave younger children bored.
-Preschool kids want fun adventures, colourful characters and, ideally, a talking dog.
+The two versions of the TV show Cosmos are, in this writer’s humble opinion, the greatest Science shows ever produced, because they managed to mix the stories of how discoveries were made with the fascinating facts themselves.
+But they aren’t shows for young kids.
+The grand delivery of Carl Sagan and the enthusiastic clarity of Niel deGrasse Tyson are inspirations to me as a Science teacher, but they leave younger children bored.
+Preschool kids want fun adventures, colourful characters and ideally a talking dog.

-No, for my money, the best Scientific show was Scooby-Doo.
-It didn’t really teach much in the way of facts, other than what dogs would sound like if they could talk, but it did teach kids the method of Science.
+For my money, the best Scientific show for young-uns was Scooby-Doo.
+It didn’t really teach much in the way of facts, other than what dogs would sound like if they could talk, but it did teach the method of Science.
 And it did a good job of it too!

-The plot of every single Scooby Doo episode is the same.
+The plot of every Scooby Doo episode is the same.
 Without fail.
-Some guy is cleaning out/closing up some public building on his own late at night.
+Some guy is cleaning out/closing up some public building on his own, late at night.
 When, rather annoyingly, he sees a ghost/dinosaur/squid-monster creature.
-He freaks and the managers call up a mental delinquent, his three carers, and his dog.
-Who talks (either that or it's a hallucination on the part of his burned out owner).
+He freaks out and calls the Mystery Machine: a team comprised of a mental delinquent, his three carers, and his dog.
+Who he thinks can talk.

 They arrive at the scene and begin investigating.
-They look into the history of the place, interview people and try to find the ghost, who always reveals itself to the delinquent character, who has to run away from it, with his dog.
+They look into the history of the place, interview people and try to find the ghost, who always reveals itself to the delinquent character, who has to then run away from it, with his dog while shouting "Zoinks!".

-Then, the geeky girl of the group gets a suspicion about something but doesn’t reveal it just yet.
-Instead, she and the handsome young man set a trap for the ghost, using the delinquent as bait.
+Then, the geeky girl of the group gets a suspicion about something but doesn’t reveal it.
+Instead, she and the handsome young man set a trap for the ghost using the delinquent as bait.
 The ghost arrives, is caught in a trap designed by said handsome jock, and then all is revealed: it’s not a ghost at all, but a person in some sort of costume, using technology to fool people.

 Turns out the person was in desperate need of some money.
-So the obvious logical business solution was to don a bigfoot costume and growl at strangers (makes you wonder if Donald Trump would try the same thing...unless that IS his costume?)
-The team get in their van and drive on to the next mystery, having foiled the villain who would have gotten away with it too if it hadn't been for these meddling kids and their pesky dog!
+So the obvious logical business solution was to don a bigfoot costume and growl at strangers (makes you wonder if Donald Trump would try the same business tactic...unless that IS his costume?)
+The team get in their van and drive on to the next adventure, having foiled the villain who would have gotten away with it too if it hadn't been for these meddling kids and their pesky dog!

 Although the plots of Scooby Doo episodes are so methodical you could set a metronome to them, they teach kids several valuable lessons.
-Think of how many shows are out there teaching kids about the monsters hiding in the forests, the fairies at the bottom of the garden and the power of magic.
+Think of how many shows are out there teach kids about monsters hiding in the forests, fairies at the bottom of the garden and the power of magic.

-Now think how many kids shows teach kids the message: supernatural phenomena need to be investigated and there’s probably a rational explanation for them.
-I can't think of a single one, other than Scooby Doo!
+Now think how many shows teach kids the message: supernatural phenomena need to be investigated and there’s probably a rational explanation for them.
+I can't think of a single one other than Scooby Doo.

 Scooby Doo’s heroes arrive on a scene and they investigate.
-They are skeptical of the ghost claims, so they test it, they come up with ways of checking, they do experiments and they always expose the mysticism as charlatanry.
+They are skeptical of the ghost claims, so they test it, come up with ways of checking, do experiments and always expose the mysticism as charlatanry.

 That’s another good message to teach kids.
-That every time a supernatural or mystical claim has actually been investigated rigorously and properly, they have always (without exception) turned out to be completely natural and straightforward.
+That every time a supernatural or mystical claim has actually been investigated properly, there has always (without exception) turned out to be completely natural and straightforward explanation.
 There are no documented cases of genuine spookiness in history, ever.

 Now I should be clear, there is nothing wrong with stories about magic, wizards, witches, angels, demons, goblins, fairies and monsters under the bed.
-But, as James Randi said “Enjoy the fantasy, the thought, the story, but make sure there’s a clear sharp line drawn on the floor.
+But, as James Randi points out “Enjoy the fantasy, the thought, the story, but make sure that there’s a clear sharp line drawn on the floor.
 To do otherwise is to embrace madness.”

 There’s nothing wrong with the story of magic.
-After all, let’s not forget that J.K.
-Rowling managed to make reading popular among kids in an age when the internet and video games compete constantly for their attention, by telling stories about wizards and witches!
+After all, let’s not forget J.K.
+Rowling managed to make reading popular among kids in an age when the internet and video games compete constantly for their attention by telling stories about wizards and witches.
 Magical stories are great.
 I just think it’s good to have grounded stories as well, reminding kids that you can be scared by the idea of ghosts, but that doesn’t make them real.

 Scooby Doo was a show about the Scientific method.
-Scooby himself was not actually that necessary to the show itself however.
+Although Scooby himself was not actually that necessary.
 If you removed the fact that they travel around with a talking dog, every episode plays out identically.
 And the star of the show was not Shaggy (who’s real name was Norville Roberts, fun fact) but Velma.
-Yes, no surprise that the geeky Scientist character would be my favourite.
+No surprise that the geeky Scientist character would be my favourite.